Graph Neural Networks for Fast Contingency Analysis of Power Systems: Graph-Aware Neural Network Models

-Analogous to this operation, the work in \cite{9536420} defines an edge varying graph filter $\Phi \in \mathbb{R}^{V\times V}$ with the same sparsity pattern as $A$ i.e., $\Phi^{(k)}_{ij} \geq 0$ if $(i,j) \in \mathcal{E}$ and zero elsewhere.
-Unlike the Graph Convolution Network (GCNN) \cite{KipfW16} where weights are shared among all nodes, edges and shifts; the edge varying graph filter $\Phi$ generalizes the GCNN by allowing the use of different trainable weights, $\phi^{(k)}_{ij}$ per edge and per shift.
-This operation is described as follows: At each node $i$, the neighbourhood features are computed as:
+A more generalized parameterization can be obtained by letting each node weigh each of its neighbors' information differently.
+This idea is presented in \cite{9536420} that defines an edge varying graph filter $\Phi \in \mathbb{R}^{V\times V}$ with the same sparsity pattern as $A$ i.e., $\Phi^{(k)}_{ij} \geq 0$ if $(i,j) \in \mathcal{E}$ and zero elsewhere.
+Unlike the Graph Convolution Network (GCNN) \cite{KipfW16} where neighborhood shift weights are shared among all nodes and edges, the edge varying graph filter $\Phi$ generalizes the GCNN by allowing the use of different trainable weights, $\Phi^{(k)}_{ij}$ per edge and node for each shift.
+This operation is described as follows: At each node $i$, the neighborhood features are computed as:

-A sequence of features is gathered from multiple hops, $k$ (neighbourhood shifts) as:
+A sequence of features is gathered from multiple hops, $k$ (neighborhood shifts) as:

-The Edge-Varying GNN (EVGNN) employing a graph convolution at its core to achieve the steps in the propagation model is therefore defined as:
+The Edge-Varying GNN (EVGNN), which employs a graph convolution at its core to achieve the steps in the propagation model, is therefore defined as:

+where the filter matrix is defined by the term $\sum_{k=0}^{K} {\bm \Phi^{(k:0)}}\bm S^{k}$ and edge weight matrix $\bm \Phi^{(k:0)}$ shares the same support of $\bm A + \bm I_{V}$.
+Matrix $\bm I$ is an identity diagonal matrix that ensures that the node's own input is included in the aggregation step at each layer.
+Note that while the EVGNN architecture eliminates the non-discriminatory nature of the GCNN, it requires a larger number of trainable parameters, and hence, its order of complexity increases with the number of nodes in the network.

-The product $ {\bm \phi^{(k:0)}}{\bm Z^{}_{l -1}}$ enables the incorporation of information from the $k-hop$ neighborhood of each node.
-In this work, we employ the Edge-Varrying GNN (EVGNN) model described in \eqref{eqn: EV layer} with the GSO $\Phi$ that allows different nodes to have the capability to use different parameters to weigh the features received from different neighbors.
-This characteristic not only provides more degrees of freedom to the training of the model but ensures that more detail is captured during local neighborhood feature aggregation.
+In this work, we employ the more generalized form of the GCNN, the Edge-Varying GNN (EVGNN) model described in \eqref{eqn:GF1}-\eqref{eqn: EV layer2}.
+EVGNNs provide greater degrees of freedom by enabling node-specific and edge-specific parameterization for feature weighting from neighboring nodes.
+This characteristic ensures that more detail is captured during local neighborhood feature aggregation. tly reduce its generalization properties.

-In the following, we describe the solution architecture adopted for the implementation of these models for the prediction of nodal features i.e. voltage and power generation during power system analysis.
+In the following, we describe the solution architecture used for the implementation of the aforementioned models for the prediction of nodal features, i.e. voltage and power generation during power system analysis.